MikkelVembye/Group-based-interventions/PRIMED workflow (group-based).html.md

+## Main variable manipulation
-Primary data manipulation for the overall data, including both all reintegrational as well as mental health outcomes
+Unfold the below code, to find the primary data manipulation for the overall data, including both all reintegrational as well as mental health outcomes.